Tully Blanchard: The Four Horsemen (1986–1988)

 Throughout the latter half of 1985, Blanchard and a number of high-profile wrestlers in the company had often competed together, usually in variations of tag team matches or interfering in one another's matches if they appeared to be losing.
 These wrestlers included Ole Anderson, who had long since become a legendary figure in the Mid-Atlantic and Georgia territories, rising star Arn Anderson and Ric Flair, the biggest star in the promotion and NWA World Heavyweight Champion.
-In early 1986, the foursome became a solidified group and called themselves the Four Horsemen.
+In early-1986, the foursome became a solidified group and called themselves the Four Horsemen.
 The group quickly established dominance within the territory by capturing numerous championships with Arn being the NWA World Television Champion simultaneously, Blanchard winning the NWA National Heavyweight Championship in March 1986 and with Flair as the NWA World Champion.
 The Horsemen feuded with the top baby faces of the territory including Magnum T. A., Nikita Koloff, Dusty Rhodes, Wahoo McDaniel, The Rock 'n' Roll Express, and The Road Warriors.

-The Horsemen continued to feud with the other top stars of the NWA throughout 1986 and 1987, particularly after forcing out Ole Anderson and replacing him with Lex Luger.
-By mid 1987, Blanchard and Anderson began competing regularly on the tag team circuit and quickly entered into a feud with the Rock 'n' Roll Express over the NWA World Tag Team Championship.
+The Horsemen continued to feud with the other top stars of the NWA throughout 1986, particularly after forcing out Ole Anderson and replacing him with Lex Luger.
+In August 1986, Blanchard lost the NWA National Heavyweight Championship to McDaniel.
+At Starrcade '86: The Skywalkers in November 1986, Blanchard defeated Dusty Rhodes in a first blood match to win the NWA World Television Championship for a third time.

+By mid-1987, Blanchard and Anderson began competing regularly on the tag team circuit and quickly entered into a feud with the Rock 'n' Roll Express over the NWA World Tag Team Championship.
 The feud culminated in late September after Blanchard and Anderson won the titles after a number of high-profile matches.

 Toward the end of 1987 Lex Luger defected from the Horsemen and feuded with all of them over the course of the next several months.
 Luger quickly formed a partnership with Barry Windham and competed in the tag team division as well.
 The new duo defeated Anderson and Blanchard on March 27, 1988, though they would lose the titles back to them a little more than a month later after Windham turned on Luger and became the newest Horseman.

+After clashing with Jim Crockett and booker Dusty Rhodes about their pay, Blanchard and Arn Anderson left MACW in September 1988, losing in an 11th-hour title change to the Midnight Express after a brief feud.
+Fellow Horseman Barry Windham and manager J. J. Dillon would leave later for similar reasons; Ric Flair, meanwhile, considered leaving but decided to stay when the NWA re-signed his old friend Ricky Steamboat and put them in a program together.